0xdps/sheet-alchemy/tutorials/README.md

-# G-ODM Tutorials
+# SheetAlchemy Tutorials

-Welcome to the comprehensive G-ODM tutorial series!
+Welcome to the comprehensive SheetAlchemy tutorial series!
 These step-by-step guides will help you master Google Sheets ORM with Python.

 ## Tutorial Overview

 ### 🚀 [Getting Started](01_getting_started.md)
-Learn the fundamentals of G-ODM, from installation to creating your first models and performing basic operations.
+Learn the fundamentals of SheetAlchemy, from installation to creating your first models and performing basic operations.

 **What you'll learn:**
-- Installing G-ODM and setting up Google Sheets API
+- Installing SheetAlchemy and setting up Google Sheets API
 - Creating your first model and fields
 - Basic CRUD operations (Create, Read, Update, Delete)
 - Authentication and sheet configuration